Kalimpong to Host Third Edition of Orange Festival in December to Boost Local Horticulture

 The festival’s timing comes as a crucial moment for the region, with recent figures showing that orange production has been in steady decline.
 Last year, only 39 metric tonnes of oranges were harvested in North Bengal, down from around 52 metric tonnes in previous years.
 This decrease has been attributed to viral and bacterial infections that have severely affected crops.
 Despite a reduction in disease this year, production levels remain lower than expected, and the market has been flooded with imports from Bhutan, Nepal, and other Indian states.

-0 Response to "Kalimpong to Host Third Edition of the Orange Festival in December to Boost Local Horticulture"
+0 Response to "Kalimpong to Host Third Edition of Orange Festival in December to Boost Local Horticulture"

 Post a Comment

-Kalimpong News is a non-profit online News of Kalimpong Press Club managed by KalimNews.
+Kalimpong News is a non-profit online news platform managed by KalimNews and operated under the Kalimpong Press Club.

-Please be decent while commenting and register yourself with your email id.
+We encourage respectful and constructive discussions.
+Please ensure decency while commenting and register with your email ID to participate.

 Note: only a member of this blog may post a comment.